USB 3.0 External Hard Disk Drives

 USB 3 SuperSpeed Hard Drives for Mac And Windows PC's

-The benefits of SuperSpeed USB 3.0 spec are clear: Backward compatibility with USB 2.0 and the promise of hard drive backups in a FRACTION of the time it used to take.
+The benefits of SuperSpeed USB 3.0 spec are clear: Backward compatibility with legacy USB 2.0 and 1.1 ports with the promise of data backups in a FRACTION of the time it used to take on modern computers.
 After some initial delays, USB3 ports are now being implemented in more and more computer logic boards and peripherals.
-On the Windows side of things: ASUS, Gigabyte, MSI, etc. are shipping motherboards with USB 3.0 ports onboard, many using NEC's SuperSpeed 2nd-generation chipset.
+On the Windows side of things: Inte, ASUS, Gigabyte, MSI, etc. are shipping motherboards with USB 3.0 ports onboard, many using NEC's SuperSpeed 2nd-generation chipset.
 All the early legwork being done has started showing up in shipping USB 3.0 drives and peripherals.
-Intel's Ivy-Bridge chipset with inbuilt USB 3.0 support is finally bringing widespread adoption of SuperSpeed - both from Intel and Apple.
+Intel's Ivy-Bridge chipset, USB 3.0 support is finally bringing widespread adoption of SuperSpeed gadgets - both from Intel and Apple.

 External USB 3.0 Hard Disk Backup Drives